tc39/notes/es7/2015-11/nov-18.md

 YK: I am happy with stage 0, i think there are design choices that are not just implementation

 WH: Given how few scripts there are and given that a script is mostly a small number of consecutive ranges, estimate that script tables are a few kilobytes.
-Doesn’t seem like a lot to obsess over trying to optimize.
+Doesn't seem like a lot to obsess over trying to optimize.

-WH: A different issue not raised yet: Some unicode characters have the “inherited” script setting, which means that they’re chameleons: their script is inherited from the script of nearby characters in whatever string they’re embedded in.
+WH: A different issue not raised yet: Some unicode characters have the "inherited" script setting, which means that they're chameleons: their script is inherited from the script of nearby characters in whatever string they're embedded in.
 How would regular expressions deal with those?

 DE: from combing marks